-- 1. Veterans who were not able to complete high school before going into the armed services will be eligible for admission upon receiving sufficiently high scores in the General Education Development (GED) tests. - 2.
+- Veterans who were not able to complete high school before going into the armed services will be eligible for admission upon receiving sufficiently high scores in the General Education Development (GED) tests. - 2.
 The College will grant college-level credit for service training and experience based upon the recommendations in the most recent version of "A Guide to the Evaluation of Educational Experiences in the Armed Forces."
-Official records of participation must be presented to the Registrar in order for credit to be granted. - 3.
-Sterling College is approved to offer veterans educational benefits.
+Official records of participation must be presented to the Registrar for credit to be granted. - 3.
+Sterling College is approved to offer veterans' educational benefits.

-Security Deposit
+Deposit

-Before registration, a security deposit is required to reserve your place in classes, a residence hall and to hold your Financial Aid package.
+Before registration, a deposit is required to reserve your place in classes, a residence hall and to hold your Financial Aid package.
 The deposit is \$100 for residential students and \$50 for commuting students.
-Deposits are refunded in full, provided there are no outstanding charges, when students graduate or transfer from Sterling College.